 Experience historic and culturally rich Belfast and Crumlin Road Goal, with our legendary Belfast Mural and Crumlin Road Gaol Combo Tour – a five star rated tour and one of the most popular black taxi tours in Belfast Northern Ireland.

 Previously featured on British, European and US Television, this is a Belfast political mural tour where passengers get to explore and experience the famous West Belfast murals from the comfort of a Belfast black taxi or executive vehicle, with a local tour guide providing political and historical background information and local knowledge about the murals of Belfast and ‘The Troubles’ in Northern Ireland.
-The tour finishes with a tour of Crumlin Road Goal “colloquially known as the Crum”, a former Prison situated in North Belfast and the only remaining Victorian era prison in Northern Ireland.
+The tour finishes with a tour of Crumlin Road Goal “colloquially known as the Crum”, a former Prison situated in North Belfast and the only remaining Victorian era prison in Northern Ireland, and now a visitor attraction.
+Some of the prisoners included were De Valera and Ian Paisley; and these men spent time in this prison.
+There were 17 men who went to the execution chamber and were hanged and buried in the prison.
+You now have the opportunity to go on a guided tour of this prison, and it is now one of the main tourist attractions in Belfast.

 As you make your way along the Loyalist Shankill Road, Republican Falls Road and the ‘Peace Walls’ that separate them, the Belfast Mural Tour guide explains the history of each West Belfast mural and the stories behind the murals you see.
 This amazing transport-based tour of Belfast’s murals provides ample opportunities to stop, exit the vehicle, take photos and ask any burning questions about the tour.
 There is even the opportunity to sign your name on the world-famous Peace Wall, that has divided catholic and protestant communities in Belfast for years.